rsheyeah-bbc/DemoStackery/README.md

-# Stackery BBC Weather SAM Template
+# Weather Script SAM Template

-This solution involves a serverless AWS Lambda application, that runs every 60 minutes.
+The cloud formation templates is generated using AWS SAM template, generally used for managing serverless applications

 Here is an overview of the files: